diamorim/push_swap/README.md

 A classic selection sort repeatedly finds the smallest element and places it in its final position in sorted order.

-If there are more than 3 elements, our implementation repeatedly (until there are only 3 elements left in stack 'a'):
+If there are 4+ elements in stack 'a', our implementation repeatedly (until there are only 3 elements left in stack 'a'):
 	- scans stack 'a' for the smallest element;
 	- rotates stack 'a' so that the smallest element is located at the top of the stack
 	- pushes that element over to stack 'b'

 Next, our algorithm sorts these remaining three elements in stack 'a' with `sort_3()`.